-- 1. Mound systems combine treatment with the dispersal field and may be used where conventional and modified conventional OWTS are not suitable.
-Mounds are alternative systems, subject to an operating permit but are not considered supplemental treatment by the Policy. - Mound system design shall comply with "Guidelines for Mound Systems" published by the State Water Resources Control Board in January 1980 as modified or amended by these regulations. - 3.
+1. Mound systems combine treatment with the dispersal field and may be used where conventional and modified conventional OWTS are not suitable.
+Mounds are alternative systems, subject to an operating permit but are not considered supplemental treatment by the Policy.

+- Mound system design shall comply with "Guidelines for Mound Systems" published by the State Water Resources Control Board in January 1980 as modified or amended by these regulations. - 3.
 Perimeter groundwater monitoring pipes, a minimum of one upslope and two downslope, shall extend at least two (2) feet but not greater than four (4) feet into native soil, and shall be located 5 10 feet from the toe of soil cover.
 The Mound shall be provided at least one inspection pipe within the aggregate bed extending to the sand surface and at least one inspection pipe extend through sand fill to the native soil interface near the downslope toe of the sand.
-All inspection and monitoring pipes shall be 4 inches in diameter, and shall be fitted with non-cemented caps.

-- 4. Percolation test standards in these regulations shall take precedence over the refined percolation test described in the State Water Resources Control Board document appendix.
+All inspection and monitoring pipes shall be 4 inches in diameter, and shall be fitted with non-cemented caps. - 4.
+Percolation test standards in these regulations shall take precedence over the refined percolation test described in the State Water Resources Control Board document appendix.
 A minimum of six perc tests at 24" shall be required. - 5.
 The sand body fill shall have an effective size of 0.25 0.50 mm and a uniformity coefficient <4.
+Sand body fill may be 0.5 1.0 mm with a uniformity coefficient <4 where the design includes a control panel with programmable timer set to deliver 0.25 0.5 gal/orifice/dose and 12 24 doses per day at the daily design flow.
 Sand body fill application rate shall be 0.8 gallons per day per square foot.
 Table 3, Mound Body Fill Materials, page 16 of the State Water Resources Control Board document, is eliminated. - 6.
 Hydraulic calculations for the distribution laterals shall accompany all designs to demonstrate residual pressure is at least five (5) feet at every orifice. - 7.
-Analysis shall accompany each design demonstrating that effluent will remain subsurface for at least fifty (50) feet downslope of the mound aggregate bed. - 9.
+Analysis shall accompany each design demonstrating that effluent will remain subsurface for at least fifty (50) feet downslope of the mound aggregate bed. - 8.
 The basal application rate, determined by the length of the laterals multiplied by the downslope extent of sand fill, shall comply with the criteria for application rate based on soil texture or based on percolation rate established by these regulations.
 The maximum percolation rate allowed for a mound system is 90 mpi.
-Table 10, Native Soil Percolation and Design Infiltration Rates, page 37 of the State Water Resources Control Board document, is eliminated. - 10.
+Table 10, Native Soil Percolation and Design Infiltration Rates, page 37 of the State Water Resources Control Board document, is eliminated. - 9.
 Mound systems shall be limited to sites with no more than 12% slope.
-Steeper site shall not be graded to produce a slope of 12% or less. - 11.
-No mound design shall be designed or constructed on fill. - 12.
-The site must be field staked by the builder and approved by the designer and the Department before construction begins. - 13.
-Excessive vegetation is removed from the site and a 4 to 6 inch thickness of medium concrete sand is placed.
-The site is ripped on contour through the sand into the native soil to a depth of 12 inches.
-No wheeled equipment should then travel over any area so prepared before placement of protective materials such as drain rock, etc. to protect the prepared soil from compaction.
-All areas to be overlain by sand fill shall be so prepared.
-All areas to be overlain by the soil cover shall be ripped on contour to minimize any interface between native soil and the cover.
+Steeper site shall not be graded to produce a slope of 12% or less. - 10.
+No mound design shall be designed or constructed on fill. - 11.
+The site must be field staked by the builder and approved by the designer and the